 Spices and herbs have been sought after for thousands of years and even predate the beginning of written history for culinary and medicinal purposes, but many people confuse the terms spice and herb.
 A spice is the dried fruiting body of a plant this may also called the plants fruit, kernel or seed.
 A spice can also be the dried roots (i.e. turmeric or ginger) and bark of a plant, where as an herb is generally considered the dried leaves of a plant.
 There are a few exceptions to these definitions, for example the dried leaves of the fenugreek plant, Methi curry, is considered a spice instead of an herb.

-Many of our spices come from faraway places like India and South East Asia or Mexico and the Caribbean.
-The spice trade that brought these once rare spices back to Europe created huge fortunes for many trading companies.
+Many of our spices come from faraway places like India, South East Asia, Mexico and the Caribbean.
+The spice trade that brought these once rare spices back to Europe created huge fortunes for many trading companies over the years.
 Indeed, the spice trade can be traced back over 5000 years and was instrumental in establishing commerce and trade around the world.

-Today, spices that were once practically unavailable to the general public have been naturalized in many parts of the world.
-Due to advances in commerce and shipping, these once rare and expensive spices can easily be purchased at specialty stores or online.
-Still, many people are not aware of the variety of spices that exists beyond the local market.
+Today, spices that were once practically unavailable to the general public are now more readily available due to advances in commerce and shipping.
+These once rare and expensive spices can easily be purchased at specialty stores or online.
+Still, many people are not aware of the variety of spices that exists beyond their local market.
 Here is a list of some of the more exotic spices that you may not find locally, but are worth seeking out.

 Saffron - Saffron is easily the most expensive spice in the world.
 It comes from the stigma of the blue flowering crocus (crocus sativus).
 The stigma must be handpicked and it takes a lot of stigmas (200-500) to make 1 gram of saffron which explains why it is so expensive.
 Fortunately, only a small amount is necessary to impart its beautiful color and flavor to food.
 Saffron is used in paella plus many sauces, rice, and seafood dishes.